Visual Studio Code

 - Enter

-~/Downloads/VS Code-linux-x64/bin/codeand click "Launch".
+~/Downloads/VSCode-linux-x64/bin/codeand click "Launch".

 Tip